Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

 ##### As a Frequent user of this site, I want to get connected with foundation by using social media.

-1. _social media icons on the media section of who we are , what we do and , join us page offers user to follow the charity on socila media, each icon will takes user to their login page window upon clicking on the icons._
+1. _Social media icons on the media section of Who We Are , What We Do and Join Us pages offer users to follow the Foundation on socila media, each icon will take users to their login page window upon clicking on the icons._
 2. _Each social media icon was tested to ensure new window with login page open on the browser once the icon clicked._

 #### Return User Goals

 ##### As a Return user of this site, I want to be able to Join or Sign-Up as a member

-1. _Join Us button of the home page directly take user to the Join us page of the website, alternatively user can also Join by selecting Join us menu item on navbar which displayed on every pages, user would need to complete a small and very simple form and then click Join us button below form._
+1. _Join Us button of the Home page directly takes users to the Join Us page of the website, alternatively users can also join by selecting Join Us menu item on navbar which displayed on every pages, users would need to complete a simple form and then click Join Us button at the bottom of the form._
-2. _Button on the home page was tested to ensure that it will take user to Join us oage opon clicking it, input elements on the forms were tested to ensure that error message appear if missing input element or incorret email or phone number format used while completing the form. also form was tested on mobile devices to ensure that form is displayed correctly, image on this page is hidden and [form is appear directly on screen](assets/images/form.jpg) while viewing the page on mobile devices._
+2. _Button on the Home page was tested to ensure that it will take user to Join Us oage opon clicking it, input elements on the forms were tested to ensure that error message appear if missing input element or incorret email or phone number format used while completing the form.
+Also, form was tested on mobile devices to ensure that form is displayed correctly, image on this page is hidden and [form is appear directly on screen](assets/images/form.jpg) while viewing the page on mobile devices._

 ##### As a Return user of this site, I want to be able to contact the founders or administrator to answer any query I may have relating to this Foundation

-1. _Email address and contact numbers are provided on the pages, user can contact the founders directly using the icons of mail and phone displayed on the page. when user click on the mail icon, browser will redirect  user to gmail login page, and whatsapp login page will appear on the new window when user click on the phone icon._
+1. _Email address and contact numbers of the Foundation are provided on the pages, users can contact the founders directly using the icons of mail and phone displayed on the pages.
+When users click on the mail icon, browser will redirect user to Gmail login page and Whatsapp login page will appear on the new window when users click on the phone icon._
-2. _contact section, mail and phone icon was tested on small devices to ensure they are responsive and displayed correctly, also test was carried to ensure mail and phone icon will take users to the corect page._
+2. _Contact section, mail and phone icon was tested on small devices to ensure they are responsive and displayed correctly, also test was carried to ensure mail and phone icon will take users to the corect pages._

 ### Further Testing
-- The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+- The website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
-- The website was viewed on a variety of devices such as Desktop, Laptop, iPhone6, iPhone.
+- The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 6, iPhone 11 and iPad.
-- A large amount of testing was done to ensure that all pages were linking correctly.
+- A large amount of testing was done to ensure that all pages were linked correctly.
-- Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+- Friends and family members were asked to review the website and contents to point out any bugs and/or user experience issues.

 ## Features